haziq-exe/TikTokAutoUploader/Documentation.md

 ## Example Usage

-Here’s a basic example of how to use the `upload_tiktok` function:
+Here's a basic example of how to use the `upload_tiktok` function:

 ```python
 from tiktokautouploader import upload_tiktok